trenton-jhu/ns3-ecmp-drb/README.md

 ```
 cd ~/ns3-ecn-sharp
 ```
-For the simplest way to run experiments, use the `run.sh` script.
+For the simplest way to run experiments, use the `run.sh` script (you may need to change the permission of this script to be able to execute it).
 The usage for this script is as follow:
 ```
 Usage: ./run.sh [number of trails] [flow size] [load]
 ```